 A subset of ADVT and CDET test cases (including U.S. Debit, Credit, Fleet, ADVT, and CDET test cases) for terminals not configured for any offline functionality.
 This will allow for implementation to proceed with reduced testing cycles, fewer test cases, and a faster implementation time.
-Effective 1 March 2018, use of CDET Version 2.2 will not be permitted.
-Users will be required to use CDET Version 2.3 Revision A. Effective 1 June 2018, use of ADVT Version 6.1.1 will not be permitted.
-Instead, users will be required to use ADVT Version 7.0.
-All new orders of ADVT and CDET should be on the latest version
+Effective 31 December 2019, use of CDET Version 2.3 Revision A will not be permitted.
+Users will be required to use CDET Version 2.3 Revision B. Since 1 June 2018, use of ADVT Version 6.1.1 is not permitted.
+Instead, users are be required to use ADVT Version 7.0 Revision A. All new orders of ADVT and CDET should be on the latest version.

 |Cash Back Service Guide||Licensed|

 This guide provides up-to-date information, tools and best practices for launching the Visa Cash-Back Service.
 It includes a comprehensive overview of the service as well as steps for implementation.

 |Quick Chip For EMV and qVSDC Specifications||Public|

 Provides the technical details for the modified use of standard EMV processing at the Point of Sale to enable a Quick Chip transaction, which minimizes the time a card must remain in the terminal.Version 2 of this specification adds guidance for supporting EMV contactless, i.e., qVSDC (quick Visa Smart Debit Credit), with Quick Chip.